How to Appeal Your Property Assessment

-We request that you use the county Board of Review forms and send all the completed forms to the county.
+To appeal you must use McHenry County Board of Review forms and send all the completed forms to the McHenry County Assessment Office.
 They will forward them to this office for review.

-Board of Review forms are available at the McHenry County Supervisor of Assessments Office, or on the McHenry County website Board of Review Forms.
+Board of Review forms are available at the McHenry County Assessments Office or on the McHenry County website Board of Review Forms.
 Please make sure to read the instructions and fill out the appropriate sections completely.
-Also please do not forget to attach pictures of the subject property, and the comparable properties.
+Also, please do not forget to attach pictures of the subject property, and the comparable properties.

 There are three ways to enter evidence on the forms.

 1. Comparable Sales / Assessments: